304 North Cardinal St.

 The worst thing about field recording is coming home and putting the SD card in your machine and realizing you blew your mic placement and the audio quality is compromised with ambient sounds.

 The good news is that this can be easily fixed.
 You just need a pair of headphones to help you monitor things in the field.

 Sadly, there are no specialist field recording headphones but there are plenty of headphones that do a great job.

 We’ve field tested dozens and put together a report on all our very favorite headphones for field recording.

-2. Can be plugged into any source to give high quality audio
+2. Plugs into any source for high quality audio

 3. Very hard-wearing and will last a long time